HeikkiHietala/MorseMoai/README.md

 # MorseMoai
 This project enables you to build a system that communicates in morse code and both reads messages off the Web and writes data on when it was triggered.
+It includes the 3D files so you can build the entire system from this.

 I am using an ESP32 DevKitC and this code works with it.